 If you are traveling south from Lisbon, you can hardly avoid putting your feet somewhere on the beautiful Algarve coast.
-There is much more than package tourists and golf courses to this part of Portugal.
+There is much more than all-inclusive tourists and golf courses to this part of Portugal.
 One example is the beautiful coves and sandy beaches, interspersed with areas of impressive lava cliffs all the way to the water.
 Some of the Algarve's most popular and fashionable destinations are Estoril and Cascais, which by now is almost melted together and can easily be reached by train from Lisbon (you can also fly to Faro).
 Both of these seaside resorts are extremely picturesque and inviting, while offering a little extra bling, such as casinos and expensive shopping.
-We also recommend you to try surfing in Portugal as the waves are perfect for beginners and more advanced surfers.
+We also recommend that you try surfing in Portugal as the waves are perfect for both beginners and more advanced surfers.

 Portugal - a Country of Wine